MoSummers-dy/Dotify/README.md

 Date: 4/9/2020

 ## App Description
 Dotify is an Android Music app which users can listen to music on the cloud.
-This is the concept screen.
+This is the concept screen with some simple functions.
+Users can click the three buttons at the bottom, change the user name, and change the text color if they long press on the album cover.

 ## Extra Credits Attempted
 - A user is not allowed to apply a new username if the edit text field is empty